wilsnyeh/dktb/journals/SiahMeraki.md

                 (+) Resolution: Off the top of my head i can think of throwing it inside a container that lyes "on to"  of the pop up window
 ------
 August 1, 2022

+Today we decided to tackle the issue pertainning to a limited number of parks being displayed.
+Sergy was able to catch the error and now all parks are displaying.
+We are still using the original bootstrap carousel theme and i've been watching a few videos after class on HTML and CSS.
+I'd like to play around with that a little more.

 July 28, 2022

+It's official...
+Auth is the death of Modzilla.
+We've opened a few tickets to resolve the issues with Auth however we keep running into obstacles.
+We're also running into A LOT of merge conflicts.
+I feel like I need to look up git commands and watch some videos.
+Git seems to be a reoccuring demise.
+I ran into to similar issue on Project Beta with liam.
+We did push through and succesfully got everything merged and on the same page.

 July 27, 2022

 Today, Liam and Wilson were able to complete the issue they were encountering the JWOT token and the user login.